Gambler's ruin

 Gambler's ruin transition diagram with money states 0, 25, 50, and 75 dollars and the red versus black roulette transition probabilities between them.

-Start the Rational Will or the Decision Tree software and choose the Markov Model to start with.
+To begin, open Rational Will or the Decision Tree software and start a new Markov Model.

 Decision Tree Analyzer start page with the Markov Model option highlighted to begin the Gambler's ruin example.